 Celebrate World Zebra Day with Aquila Safaris

-Every year, on the 31st of January, we come together to celebrate one of nature’s most iconic and mesmerising animals — the zebra.
-World Zebra Day is a global event dedicated to raising awareness about the symbolism and importance of zebras in Africa, while also highlighting the need for their conservation and preservation in the wild.
+Every year, on the 31st of January, we come together to celebrate one of nature’s most iconic and mesmerising animals – the zebra.
+World Zebra Day is dedicated to raising awareness about the symbolism and importance of zebras in Africa, while also highlighting the need for their conservation and preservation in the wild.

 Why are Zebras Special?